What a fascinating time to be alive?

 I’m not going to lie.
 I usually avoid the news like its coronavirus (the modern plague) because of all the negativity generally associated with it.
 I know that if something is important enough, I will learn the information from someone no matter what (i.e Australia fires, unstable circumstances in Iran, COVID-19).
 And I try to stay informed in politics via reading credible sources when it comes time for me to vote and participate in our democracy.

 However, during this pandemic it is my responsibility to stay involved as a healthcare provider who committed to the naturopathic physician’s oath that states, “By precept, education and example, I will assist and encourage others to strengthen their health, reduce risks for disease, and preserve the health of our planet for ourselves and future generations.”

 So that is exactly what I’m here to do.
-I’m doing my best to get doctors far more experienced and knowledgeable than me who can speak about COVID-19 on my podcast so stay tuned for that.
+I spoke to Dr. Paul Anderson about Vitamin C and COVID-19 and Dr. Robert Kachko on how naturopathic medicine can be supportive during this crisis in my podcast.
 However, I wanted this post to be more about how you can keep boundaries to keep your sanity.

 I don’t know about you but I definitely lost all boundaries as soon as this crisis really kicked into gear.
 To be fair, this is a trauma that we are all collectively experiencing and as with most traumas, things go awry.
 So I give myself grace…

 So then what can we do now to stay sane and balanced while also being informed?